dgzlopes/kv/README.md

 - When running the test locally:
     - The library attempts to use https://github.com/oleiade/xk6-kv/
-    - Run `xk6 build --with github.com/oleiade/xk6-kv`to generate a new binary that has it.
+    - Run `xk6 build --with github.com/oleiade/xk6-kv` to generate a new binary that has it.

 ### Cloud execution
 - When running the test in the cloud:
-    - The library uses aan external Redis instance.
+    - The library uses an external Redis instance.
     - Set the `KV_URL` [environment variable](https://grafana.com/docs/k6/latest/using-k6/environment-variables/) with a valid Redis URL.

 ## Upstash Integration